The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 Of course, we never took, I never took medication, just didn't feel right.
 Because I said, if there was three opinions that matched, I would take that same medication.

-But it was seven different, seven different opinions and seven different medications.
+seven different opinions and seven different medications.
+Did it make sense?
 I'm not doing it.

 So I turned into functional medicine, started listening to books like

 Steve Gundry's book, and then Dr. Tom O'Brien's autoimmune fix completely changed my understanding of health and wellness.